CalebMamula/CN-Ninja-Invaders-GBS/README.md

 Click the grey bubble in the ``||scene: set background color||`` block and select a color to use as a background.

-Chcek the Game Window on the right side of the screen to see the selected background color appear!
+Check the Game Window on the right side of the screen to see the selected background color appear!

 Click **Next** to go to the next step.